Giancarlo Stanton Player Props: Yankees vs. Dodgers

-The New York Yankees, including Giancarlo Stanton (hitting .308 in his past 10 games, with three doubles, three home runs, a walk and eight RBI), take on starting pitcher Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.
+The New York Yankees and Giancarlo Stanton, who went 1-for-3 with a home run and an RBI last time out, take on Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Sunday at 7:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Dodgers.
+He notched a home run while going 1-for-3 in his last game against the Dodgers.

 Giancarlo Stanton Game Info & Props vs. the Dodgers